 I have also added the study of many other modalities to my coaching practice, such as: Neuro-Linguistic Programming, NLP (trained in London), Buddhism, Yoga, Meditation, The Three Principles, by Sydney Banks, coupled with creative processes based on the dynamics found in my artistic practice, along with my own life experiences, which have added a more practical wisdom to my coaching.
 Higher Brain Living Mastery Facilitator Certification, and The Spirituality of the Enneagram Certification are the latest studies that I have explored to enhance my skills and academic understanding for the human potential development.

 I have lived in Seoul, Detroit, San Francisco, Washington, D.C., Boston, and Manhattan.
 I also have gone through an annulment, a divorce and the deaths of two wonderful husbands, and one life partner.
 I have raised my two children together, alone and with fathers other than their own.
 These life experiences have been my most valuable teachers for learning what life is.
 And I continue to learn more every day.
+I am honored and delighted to be an accredited teacher of T’ai Chi Chih® after 2.5 years of practice.

 I am delighted to have this opportunity to share my lifetime endeavors.
 I want to bring Higher Brain Living to Western North Carolina residents first, as the facilitation needs to be performed at my office.
 I am so looking forward to my pioneering endeavor.
 My life coaching and consulting conversations can be extended to anyone who speaks English or Korean over the phone or other media.